Sterile Drug Compounding Contamination: What Facility Managers Need to Know and How to Maintain Compliance

 Much of sterile drug compounding compliance comes down to pharmacy layout.
 Since pressure relationships will change based on what types of drugs are being prepared and where, layout and careful consideration of adjacencies is essential.

 Unfortunately, for many pharmacies, this means undertaking renovation projects, particularly to create cleanrooms that may not have existed prior to regulation changes.
-In a “State of the Industry Survey” from the April 2016 issue of Pharmacy Purchasing and Products Magazine found that more than half of respondents had cleanroom renovations planned within the next three years.
+In a “State of the Industry Survey” from the April 2019 issue of Pharmacy Purchasing and Products Magazine found that more than half of respondents had cleanroom renovations planned.

 For many facility managers who may be overwhelmed with the process of becoming compliant, seeking out an audit specific to USP could help provide some valuable insight on how to improve compliance without incurring unnecessary costs.

 In addition to having proper monitoring processes in place, it’s also crucial for pharmacies and sterile drug compounding companies to understand the root causes of contamination issues.
-Studies have shown that more than 50 percent of contamination is caused by people — with surfaces, equipment, air pressure, and water quality also contributing.
+Studies have shown that more than 50 percent of contamination is caused by people — with equipment, materials, and air pressure also contributing.

 To learn more about the high-risk infection areas in healthcare facilities, download our free guide: Infection Prevention & Control Within the Physical Environment.